impeccableai/axii-examples/tasks/random_python/README.md

 # Random Python
 ## Description
-This script generates a random integer between 0 and 100 and writes it to an output file.
+This Task generates a random integer between 0 and 100 and writes it to an output file.
 The output file is specified using the `--output` flag.
 The `--seed` flag allows setting a seed for reproducible random numbers.

 ## Outputs
 - `output` - output file with a random integer